rabbitmq/rabbitmq-server/deps/rabbitmq_auth_backend_http/README.md

 (determining what permissions they have) by making requests to an HTTP server.

+This plugin can put a significant amount of load on its backing service.
+We recommend using it together with [rabbitmq_auth_backend_cache](http://github.com/rabbitmq/rabbitmq-auth-backend-cache) with a reasonable caching interval (e.g. 1-3 minutes).

+## Project Maturity

+As of 3.7.0, this plugin is distributed with RabbitMQ.

+## RabbitMQ Version Requirements

+As of 3.7.0, this plugin is distributed with RabbitMQ.

 As with all [authentication plugins](http://rabbitmq.com/access-control.html), this one requires RabbitMQ server 2.3.1 or later.

-Under a heavy load this plugin can put a higher than expected amount of load on it's backing service.
-We recommend using it together with [rabbitmq_auth_backend_cache](http://github.com/rabbitmq/rabbitmq-auth-backend-cache) with a reasonable caching interval (e.g. 2-3 minutes).

 ## Installing